 - The scene’s moral argument (value A vs. value B)

 I copied the pertinent snippets of information from my pre-writing document into each scene’s plan (a document in BB6).
-What resulted for PISS FAIRY was 60 one- to three-page scene plans.
+What resulted for BEDWETTER was 60 one- to three-page scene plans.
 It took me from Christmas last year to Feb.
-15 to do all my pre-writing and scene planning for PISS FAIRY—seven weeks.
+15 to do all my pre-writing and scene planning for BEDWETTER—seven weeks.

 For DEAD CEMETERY, I’ll review and rearrange the spreadsheet cells into proper story order.
 (Each cell contains a reference ID to a numbered paragraph in my pre-writing document.)
 When I get all the storylines as told through the POV characters in proper order, I’ll turn each cell into a tagline for Blockbuster 6, which will yield a list of scenes from the beginning of the novel to the end.
 (Note: You don’t need BB6 to do this.
 You could do it in spreadsheet, word processor, or Scrivener.)